 Tweek literally changed my life. 💙 I’m a sucker for complicated digital tools but nothing could beat the clarity of using a simple paper planner.
 Tweek is just like that but with all the advantages of being a digital product.
 I can’t recommend it highly enough!

-Not just an RSS reader; it’s THE central hub for all the websites you want to check on a regular basis.
-Instead of overwhelming you with an infinite feed of updates, each site takes up just one line.
+Not just an RSS reader, but THE central hub for all the websites you want to check on a regular basis.
+Instead of overwhelming you with an infinite feed of updates, each site takes up just 1 line.

 I use Notion to manage larger projects, because it allows me to create a small database with timelines, attachments, to-dos and more and share the entire things or sub-pages.
 I used to use Dropbox Paper for this, but shared pages look really weird for people who are not logged in.
 After Notion added a timeline creation feature, there was no reason to keep using Paper.